DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

       * Possible Attacks:
         * **Vishing (VoIP phishing)** or **Spam over Internet Telephony (SPIT)**
           * attack falsifies Caller ID using any number of VoIP tools
           * The call manager systems and VoIP phones may also be vulnerable to host OS attacks and DoS attacks
           * the risk of exploit is increased even higher if a device's or software's host OS or firmware has vulnerabilities
         * **Adversary-in-the-Middle (AiTM) attacks**
           * threat actors spoofing call managers or endpoint connection negotiations and/or responses
           * 802.1x Authentication falsification and VLAN/VoIP hopping (jumping across authentication channels)
             * risks associated with deploying VoIP systems of the same switches as desktop and server systems
           * Eavesdropping on network traffic if its not encrypted
+        * **Phreaking**
+          * malicious actors known as _"phreakers"_ abuse phone systems
+          * type of attack directed toward telephone systems and voice services
+          * uses various types of tech to circumvent the system to make free long distance calls, alter the function of telephone service, steal specialized services, and enven cause disruptions
+          * orginally focus on PSTN phones systems they have evolved and target mobile, PBX, and VoIP solutions
       * **Security Controls**:
         * [**_Secure Real-Time Transport Protocol (SRTP)_**](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol)
           * aka _Secure RTP_
-         * security improvement over the [Real-Time Transport Protocol (RTP)](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) which is used in many VoIP communicaitons
+          * security improvement over the [Real-Time Transport Protocol (RTP)](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) which is used in many VoIP communicatons
           * aims to minimize the risk of DoS, AiTM attacks, as well as other VoIP exploits through robust encryption and reliable authentication
-         * RTP or SRTP takes over after the _Session Intiation Protocol (SIP)_ establishes the communication link between endpoints
+          * RTP or SRTP takes over after the _Session Initiation Protocol (SIP)_ establishes the communication link between endpoints
     ![VoIP Setup](./images/voip-setup.png)
 * Other concepts that may be considered _converged technologies_ include:
   * VPN, SDN, Cloud, Virtualization, SOA, microservices, and serverless architecture

-## Software-Defined Networking (SDN)
+### Software-Defined Networking (SDN)

 * [SDN](https://en.wikipedia.org/wiki/Software-defined_networking) is an approach to network management that uses abstraction to enable dynamic and programmatically efficient network configuration to create grouping and segmentation while improving network performance and monitoring in a manner more akin to cloud computing than to traditional network management.
 * aims to seperate the [infrastructure layer (aka data plane and the forwarding plane)](https://en.wikipedia.org/wiki/Data_plane) -- hardware-based settings -- from the [control plane layer](https://en.wikipedia.org/wiki/Control_plane) -- network services of data transmission management (routing processes)